djipco/webmidi/README.md

 ## Support the Project

 If you find this library useful, you can **[buy me a drink](https://beerpay.io/cotejp/webmidi)** as a token of your appreciation.
-This would automatically make you awesome.
+This would automatically make you even more awesome than you already are!

 [![Beerpay](https://beerpay.io/cotejp/webmidi/badge.svg?style=beer-square)](https://beerpay.io/cotejp/webmidi)